 Which third-party service providers process my personal information?

 “Third parties” includes third-party service providers (including software providers) and other entities within our group.
 The following activities are carried out by third-party service providers: pension administration, benefits provision and administration and IT services.
-In particular, we use Cornerstone OnDemand Limited to provide the “Cornerstone” HR solution, Fuse Universal Limited to provide “Spark” and Graffiti Group Limited to process payslips.
+In particular, we use Cornerstone OnDemand Limited to provide the “Cornerstone” HR solution, Graffiti Group Limited to process payslips, NetSuite to process invoices and Confirmit AS to provide our Voice of the Employee survey platform.
 We also use Mimecast to archive emails and Microsoft SharePoint and DropBox for document management.

 How secure is my information with third-party service providers and other entities in our group?

 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.